Testing services locally

 - Extracts the request path, HTTP method, and headers (including cookies)

-- Sends them to the Forte gateway's authorization endpoint
+- Authorizes them identically to how the Forte API Gateway would

 - If authorization fails — returns the error directly to the client (401, 403, etc.)